 “Having a more energy-efficient home will mean you need smaller sized batteries, which will ultimately be better for your overall energy costs and the environment,” he said.

 “Batteries need to be considered in the context of an overarching, holistic energy management approach – whether that be for a household or business.”

-If you would like more information on solar systems and home battery storage, contact AMP’D Electrical & Solar (your local Gold Coast solar experts) on 0475 415 414 or at [email protected].
+If you would like more information on solar systems and home battery storage, contact AMP’D Electrical & Solar (your local Gold Coast solar experts) on 07 5522 5222 or at email@example.com.
 You can also read more about our solar services here.